Pollard Leading Baseball Renaissance

-Assistant coach Josh Jordan joined the Duke baseball program in June of 2012 and was promoted to Associate Head Coach in July of 2015.
-He begins his fourth season with the Blue Devils in 2015.
+Josh Jordan joined the Duke baseball program in June of 2012 and was promoted to Associate Head Coach in July of 2015.
+He begins his fourth season with the Blue Devils in 2015-16.

-Jordan serves as the program's recruiting coordinator while also working with the Blue Devil catchers and outfielders.
-In addition, he teaches both hitting and base running and serves as the team's first base coach.
+Jordan serves as the program’s recruiting coordinator while also working with the Blue Devil catchers and outfielders.
+In addition, he teaches both hitting and base running.

-Assistant coach Andrew See became a member of the Duke baseball staff in 2012 and enters his third season with the Blue Devils in 2015.
-See serves as the team's pitching coach.
+Assistant coach Pete Maki joined the Duke baseball staff in July of 2015 and enters his first season with the Blue Devils in 2015-16, serving as the team's pitching coach.

 Volunteer Assistant Coach

 Jason Stein joined the Duke baseball staff in August of 2015.
 In addition to serving as the team's hitting coach, Stein works with the Blue Devil infielders, coaches third base during games, coordinates the team's community service efforts and manages the program's on-campus facilities.

 In Stein's first season with the program, Duke earned an at-large bid to the 2016 NCAA Tournament, ending a drought of 55 years without making the postseason event.
 After beginning the season 10-13 (1-7 ACC), the Blue Devils went 23-9 over their final 32 regular season games, including a 13-8 record in the ACC.